RatulHasan/custom-role-creator/readme.txt

 = Bugs, technical hints or contribute =
 Please give us feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/RatulHasan/custom-role-creator).

-== Frequently Asked Questions ==
-= Does it work with WordPress in multi-site environment? = No, Not yet.
-I'm trying to manage this - [Contribute](https://github.com/RatulHasan/custom-role-creator)!

 == Screenshots ==
 1. All Roles
 2. Add new role